Bath Preservation Trust is pleased to announce that the Museum of Bath Architecture will reopen to the public on 30th March 2024.

 From No. 1 Royal Crescent to the Museum of Bath Architecture.

 Proceed along Brock Street into the Circus and exit left into Bennett Street.
 At the junction with Lansdown Road turn right and cross turning left into Hay Hill and at the bottom left again into The Vineyards, which is part of The Paragon.
 The Museum of Bath Architecture is on the left-hand side.
 Approximately a 10 minute walk.

-The chapel at the Museum of Bath Architecture is a beautiful space in which to hold lectures, concerts, buffet parties, meetings and conferences.
-The space is available for evening hire any day of the week.
+The chapel at the Museum of Bath Architecture is a beautiful space in which to hold meetings, workshops and events.
+The space is available for hire any day of the week including evenings.

 Facilities include a kitchen (no cooking facilities), toilets and a number of tables and chairs.
 Conference facilities include a screen, projector and flip chart.

 Our staff can assist you with your planning.
-For further information, call 01225 333895, or email the museum
+For further information please contact us.